wkwan/flo/README.md

     If you choose not to install the alternative linker specified in [.cargo/config.toml](.cargo/config.toml) (mold for Linux, lld for Windows), then delete [.cargo/config.toml](.cargo/config.toml).
 This might make compilation much slower.

 2. Install Vulkan SDK
-3. Install glslc or glslangValidator to compile shaders
+3. Install glslc or glslangValidator to compile shaders (only needed if you're modifying the shaders)

 #### For Windows Users Only: